PortfolioEffect/PE-HFT-Matlab/README.md

 ### Set API Credentials in MATLAB

-Run the following commands to set your account API credentials for the PortfolioEffectHFT MATLAB Toolbox.
+Run the following commands to set your account API credentials for the PortfolioEffect HFT MATLAB Toolbox.

 	util_setCredentials('API Username', 'API Password', 'API Key');

 You will need to do it only once as your credentials are stored between sessions on your local machine to speed up future logons.
-You would need to repeat this procedure if you change your account password or install PortfolioEffectHFT toolbox on another computer.
+You would need to repeat this procedure if you change your account password or install PortfolioEffect HFT toolbox on another computer.

 You are now ready to call PortfolioEffect methods.